isaacbernat/gae-shorten/README.md

 # shorten
-This is a simple URL shortener built as a programming test in 2012.
-It is done in Python and it uses Google App Engine.
-It may not necessarily be the way I would solve the assignment today, but I want to keep it faithful to the original.
+A simple URL shortener built as a programming assignment in mid 2012.
+It's just 100 lines of Python and it uses Google App Engine.
+Check [the samples in my cv repository](https://github.com/isaacbernat/cv/tree/master/samples) for other code assignments.

 ## Instructions
 ### Problem description